Hi-PACE/hipace/docs/source/building/building.rst

    (cd build; ctest --output-on-failure)

-An executable Hipace++ binary with the current compile-time options encoded in its file name will be created in ``bin/``.
+An executable HiPACE++ binary with the current compile-time options encoded in its file name will be created in ``bin/``.
-Additionally, a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`__ named ``hipace`` can be found in that directory, which points to the last built Hipace++ executable.
+Additionally, a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`__ named ``hipace`` can be found in that directory, which points to the last built HiPACE++ executable.
 You can inspect and modify build options after running `cmake ..` with either

 .. code-block:: bash